Navesink Lodge No. 9

 Grand Lodge of Pennsylvania.
 That warrant went extinct after

-formed in NJ ? one each in Essex, Monmouth, Union, Mercer,
+in NJ.
+One each in Essex, Monmouth, Union, Mercer, Somerset

-Somerset and Burlington under the warrant of Provincial
+and Burlington under the warrant of Provincial Grand Lodge

 renewed desire emerged NJ Masons to unite under their own

 governing body, a Grand Lodge.
-A convention was December 18,
+A convention was held on

-1786 at the Whitehall Tavern in New Brunswick to establish a
+December 18, 1786 at the Whitehall Tavern in New Brunswick

-Grand Lodge and elect its officers.
-These officers were
+to establish a Grand Lodge and elect its officers.
+These

-installed at the communication of the first NJ Grand Lodge
+officers were installed at the communication of the first NJ

 A Brief History of Navesink Lodge No. 9, Red Bank,